Skip to main content

 The ability to select, use, troubleshoot and adapt digital devices, networks, applications and services to achieve specific goals.

-As a University of Leeds student you have access to the JISC Discovery Tool which will enable you to self-assess to identify where your strengths and areas for development are on the JISC Digital Capabilities Framework.
-The Tool also gives you access to broader support resources and opportunities to develop your digital skills at Leeds.
+As a University of Leeds student you have access to the JISC Discovery Tool which will enable you to self-assess where your strengths and areas for development are on the JISC Digital Capabilities Framework.

 What is the JISC Digital Capabilities Framework?

 The Joint Information Systems Committee (JISC) is a not-for-profit company that provides digital resources in support of Higher Education Institutions.
 JISC’s work on digital capabilities began in 2008, and that research led to the development of a six-element digital capability framework.
-It has been influential across the education sector in informing how we describe and understand what digital capabilities are.